intelpro/ELEDNet/README.md

 - **`--data_dir ${DATSET_DIR}`**: Specifies the directory containing the complete RELED dataset, including both training and test sets.

 ## Contact
-If you have any question, please send an email to taewoo(intelpro@kaist.ac.kr)
+If you have any question, please send an email to taewoo(an625148@gmail.com)

 ## License
 The project codes and datasets can be used for research and education only.